 Permanent residence in Canada for international students and graduates: Immigration to Quebec

 Quebec operates its own economic immigration programs, separate from the federal programs and the PNPs.
-Graduates of Quebec colleges and universities who can prove adequate-intermediate French ability or better should look at the Quebec Experience Program, through which applications for a Quebec Selection Certificate are prioritized.
+Graduates of Quebec colleges and universities who can prove adequate-intermediate French ability and work experience should look at the Quebec Experience Program, through which applications for a Quebec Selection Certificate are prioritized.

 Permanent residence in Canada for international students and graduates: Family Class